itsPeetah/unity-debug-console/README.md

 # unity-debug-console

-Simple debug console for Unity
+Simple debug console for Unity.

+Developed [live on stream](https://twitch.tv/malimore) after running into the need for debug commands.

 # How to install